James4Ever0/notes/useful sources on cyber attack.md

 ### post-exploit framework, evasion

 [thefatrat](https://github.com/screetsec/TheFatRat) is an exploiting tool which compiles a malware with famous payload, and then the compiled maware can be executed on Linux , Windows , Mac and Android.
-TheFatRat Provides An Easy way to create Backdoors and Payload which can bypass most anti-virus.
+TheFatRat Provides An Easy way to create Backdoors and Payload which can bypass most anti-virus. [the author](https://github.com/screetsec) has some tools to share.

+[pupy](https://github.com/n1nj4sec/pupy) is an opensource, cross-platform (Windows, Linux, OSX, Android) C2 and post-exploitation framework written in python and C

 ### virus samples